rapid7/warden/docs/getting-started/Configuration.md

   The following keys are available:

   * `level` - The level to log at.
-Valid values are "debug", "verbose", "info", "warn", and "error".
+Valid values are "SILLY", "DEBUG", "VERBOSE", "INFO", "WARN", and "ERROR".
 Each log level encompasses all the ones below it.
 So "debug" is the most verbose and "error" is the least verbose.
-Defaults to "info".
+Defaults to "INFO".

+  * `json` - Boolean flag indicating if the logs should be output in JSON format.
+Defaults to `true`.

+  * `requests` - Boolean flag indicating if Express requests should be logged.
+Defaults to `true`.

 * `service` - These settings configure how Warden is set up.